Your Master's thesis

 Your Master’s thesis is part of receiving your degree.
 It is written over two semesters, graded by your supervisor and a reviewer, and finally defended in front of the master’s degree committee.

-The thesis shall consist of between 20,000 and 26,000 words, including notes and a bibliography.
+The thesis shall consist of 12,000 words, including notes and a bibliography.
 Format and submit the manuscript according to the university template (the first page must follow the template exactly, others may loosely).
-The thesis may be written in five specific genres:

 No description